Border Force officers are on the frontline for protecting the UK’s borders, carrying out crucial immigration and customs checks

 - The job can be physically demanding, and you may be working outdoors.

-It's possible to join as a Border Force assistant officer and progress into an officer role.
-To join as a Border Force assistant officer, you must have either:
+It's also possible to join as a Border Force assistant officer and progress into an officer role.

 - public services

-- you must hold a full UK driving licence.
+- For some roles you may need to have a full UK manual driving licence.

 - strong observational skills, to spot suspicious or unusual behaviours